Ground Segment 101

 Local Maintenance Team: Technicians and engineers for maintenance and repairs.

-Own Site or Rented Teleport: Dedicated site or access to a commercial teleport for operations.
+Own Site or Rented Teleport: A dedicated site or access to a commercial teleport for operations.

 How much does building a station cost?